Billion-Scale Graph Foundation Models: The Transformer

-\textbf{Storage-level batching} As transferring data from storage into memory is costly, we aim to maximize batch size while respecting a memory budget $M$.
-Standard practice is to partition the graph into clusters \citep{Chiang_2019}, e.g., via Leiden \citep{traag2019leiden}, however, such methods result in varying cluster size and node/edge-type distribution.
+\textbf{Storage-level batching.} As transferring data from storage into memory is costly, we aim to maximize batch size while respecting a memory budget $M$.
+Standard practice is to partition the graph into clusters~\citep{Chiang_2019}, e.g., via Leiden~\citep{traag2019leiden}, however, such methods result in varying cluster size and node/edge-type distribution.
 This may result in non-representative clusters, and in case of large effective batch sizes in multi-machine pre-training, under-fill the batch capacity and create early distributional bias that destabilizes optimization.
-To address this, we propose \textit{KL-Batching}, which operates as follows (1) use a graph clustering algorithm to partition the graph into small, disjoint clusters, (2) compute, for each cluster an empirical distribution $p_k$ over a chosen categorical attribute (e.g., node or edge type) and measures its representativeness via $\mathrm{KL}(p_k\|p_G)$ against the global reference distribution $p_G$ (optionally combining multiple attributes with weighted KL terms), (3) constructs batches by greedily aggregating whole clusters into batches, by increasing KL value, until the estimated batch cost reaches the memory limit $M$.
+To address this, we propose \textit{KL-Batching}, which operates as follows: (1) use a graph clustering algorithm to partition the graph into small, disjoint clusters, (2) compute, for each cluster, an empirical distribution $p_k$ over a chosen categorical attribute (e.g., node or edge type) and measure its representativeness via $\mathrm{KL}(p_k\|p_G)$ against the global reference distribution $p_G$ (optionally combining multiple attributes with weighted KL terms), (3) construct batches by greedily aggregating whole clusters into batches, by increasing KL value, until the estimated batch cost reaches the memory limit $M$.
 This yields memory-efficient batches that better match global type distributions and utilize memory more effectively.
+Clusters are traversed in ascending KL order, so the first batches best match the global distribution.
+Since pre-training typically uses only a subset of the full graph, only the head batches with the most representative distributions are used, and tail batches with high-KL anomalous clusters are discarded.
+The full mathematical formulation is provided in the Appendix.